paulds/Articles/how-to-contribute-to-laravel-4.md

 # How To Contribute To Laravel 4

-So a lot of people are submitting issues these days to [the Laravel 4 Framework repository](https://github.com/laravel/framework).
+A lot of people are submitting issues these days to [the Laravel 4 Framework repository](https://github.com/laravel/framework).
 Sometimes there's a pull request with code attached to fix a certain bug or to improve the framework by adding new functionality.
 I'll go over each step to submit a successful issue or pull request to the Laravel 4 repo and help you contribute to the framework.

-Before we begin I really recommend your check out [this video](https://tutsplus.com/lesson/contributing-to-the-framework/) by **[Jeffrey Way](https://twitter.com/jeffrey_way)** which goes over the basic steps of submitting a pull request to Laravel 4.
+Before we begin I really recommend you check out [this video](https://tutsplus.com/lesson/contributing-to-the-framework/) by **[Jeffrey Way](https://twitter.com/jeffrey_way)** which goes over the basic steps of submitting a pull request to Laravel 4.
 The video is less detailed than this post but it gives a good view on the basics.

 ## Make sure it's a framework bug